-&lt;sup>4 The two organizations formally invited to participate in the Grid-Facing and Customer-Facing Subcommittees as members who were not Steering Committee Member organizations or their affiliates were GE Digital Energy and IREC, respectively.
+4 The two organizations formally invited to participate in the Grid-Facing and Customer-Facing Subcommittees as members who were not Steering Committee Member organizations or their affiliates were General Electric and IREC, respectively.

-&lt;sup>5 The Department directed the Distribution Companies to participate as Members of the Working Group and determined the remaining Working Group Membership in consultation with the Facilitation/Consultant Team after solicitation and review of requests from interested persons, organizations, and groups.
+5 The Department directed the Distribution Companies to participate as Members of the Working Group and determined the remaining Working Group Membership in consultation with the Facilitation/Consultant Team after solicitation and review of requests from interested persons, organizations, and groups.